steambird1/mindustry-c/README.md

 ----

-Above all, please notice that: Mindustry-C is an **mainly AI-generated** and partially-experimental project.
+Please notice that: Mindustry-C has AI-generated code.
 The AI tool used in this project is DeepSeek (for individuals).

 > I have no time to code, though.
-I've written only prompts and a few lines of code for it.
-(Yet for sure, I have to do all bug-fixing.)
+I've written only prompts and some parts of code (including **100% part of final code generation**) for it.
+(Yet for sure, I also have to do all bug-fixing.)
 > (AI is just no so realiable as I've expected)

 Mindustry-C aims to compile C code to Mindustry Assembly, a brain-racking language for most of us.